krishnan-mani/cf-plugin/requirements/features.md

 - As a developer,
   - I want the specification of, and validation of the supported values for Property keys in a resource element for an AWS resource type,
   - in a 'static' context,
-  - (such as the values 'host' or 'default' for the property 'Affinity' for a resource of type 'AWS::EC2::Instance'),
+  - (such as the allowed values: ['host', 'default'] for the property 'Affinity' for a resource of type 'AWS::EC2::Instance'),
   - So I can ensure valid resource elements in the template.

 - As a developer,